What is Industrial Hygiene?

 Respirable Dust Sampling

-This sampling is for dust and particles the would be of a certain size and that would pass through the bronchial and into the lungs.
+This sampling is for dust and particles the would be of a certain size and that would pass through the bronchial tubes and into the lungs.
 The goal is the assess the potential health risks associated with inhaling these fine particles.
 It is specific to particulates not otherwise regulated.

 The Permissible Exposure Limit (PEL) is 5mg/m3 over an 8 hour workday.